jwdang/linux_programming_with_c/README.md

 # linux_programming_with_c
-Common linux command implemented with C from scratch.
+Common Linux command implemented with C from scratch.